tariqdaouda/Mariana/README.rst

 * No YAML
 * Very easy to use
 * Work with high level machine learning abstractions (layers, activations, regularizations, ....)
+* Export you models into HTML or DOT for easy visualization and debugging
 * Great for Feed Forward nets (MLPs, Auto-Encoders, ...)
 * Supports momentum
 * Completely modular and extendable, plug in your own activations, regularizations etc...
-* Trainers can be used to encapsulate your training in a safe environement
+* Trainers can be used to encapsulate your training (even oversampling, ...) in a safe environement
-* Oversampling is also taken care of
 * Easily save your models and resume training
-* Export you models into HTML or DOT for easy visualization and debuging
 * Free your imagination and experiment
 * No requirements concerning the format of the datasets